Awards - Celebrating 2021

 Trevor was a Training Officer at ETT and passed away in 2020.
 He was awarded his MBE in 2003 for services to Engineering Education and helped countless people begin and advance their career in Engineering.

-Nominated by the Employer or a Training Officer, with a supporting video/write up by the Apprentice or employee.
-Must have completed their apprenticeship within or before 2020.
+Nominated by the Employer or a Training Officer, with a supporting statement by the nominee.
+Must have completed their apprenticeship within or before 2021.

 Above and Beyond Award